-

 Poland GHG emissions and CO2 emissions

-Poland, as all EU members, has a binding GHG emission reduction target of 40% by 2030 compared to 1990 in its NDC.
-In Its updated draft NECP (July 2025), the country set a reduction target for net GH emissions of 53.9% compared to 1990, of which 51.1% in the ETS sector and 22% for non ETS (compared to 2005).
+In Its updated draft NECP (July 2025), the country set a reduction target for net GHG emissions of 53.9% compared to 1990, of which 51.1% in the ETS sector and 22% for non ETS (compared to 2005).
 Poland is the only European Union member country that has not endorsed a net-zero carbon target by 2050.
 According to a study by the Polish Economic Institute (PEI), Poland could achieve climate neutrality by 2056 under an optimistic scenario.
+Under a pessimistic scenario, the country would reach net zero emissions by 2067.

 Source: Poland energy report